woleet/woleet-cli/README.md

 The latest binaries can be found [here](https://github.com/woleet/woleet-cli/releases)

-Just download it, decompress it and execute it (add execution permissions if necessary)
+Just download it, decompress it and execute it (grant execution permissions if necessary)

 #### For Linux or MacOS